Acroman18/Video-Speed-Capsule-extension-/README.md

 ## 🛠️ How to Use

+---> Pin the extension and left click on it to customize it.

+---> Hover ur mouse on the mouse-like icon and scroll up and down.

 1. **Open a Video:** Go to any website with a video player (like YouTube) and hover your mouse over the screen.

 2. **Reveal Controls:** Move your mouse over the floating capsule overlay to smoothly slide open the preset drawer.